 This recipe is based on the traditional leek and potato soup but I’ve blended it at the end till it’s smooth and creamy.
 And, I’ve added fresh herbs for extra flavour – also organic, from Stockbridge Farmers Market in Edinburgh – and a dash of creme fraiche to contrast with the creaminess.

 Ingredients 0.00 (4 Servings)

-- After an hour, remove the lid and give everything a good stir.
+- Pour in the vegetable stock and the milk, and give everything a good stir

 - Now put a lid on the pan, bring the soup to the boil, lower the heat and simmer gently for about 20 minutes or until the potatoes are cooked

 - Let the soup cool for a few minutes and remove the herbs.
 Check for seasoning